liu-genomics/TADA-A-plus/analysis/analysis.md

-Analysis is done in this folder.
+All analysis is done in this folder.